samyak2003-coder/C2C-Backend-Springboot/README.md

 # C2C Backend - Spring Boot
+## Checkout the jsp branch for a JSP + Springboot full stack app

 This is the backend for the **C2C Web App**, built using **Spring Boot**, **MySQL**, and **Gradle**.